-Western Redbud is an excellent plant for drier areas and will tolerate drought.
-During sever spells of dry weather it should be watered well, but not too often.
+Western Redbud is great for drier areas and will tolerate drought.
+During severe spells of dry weather, however, it should be watered well – but not too often.
 It is mostly free of insect pests and diseases and needs little or no care.
 It will tolerate almost any kind of soil from sand to clay, and from acidic to alkaline soils.

 Redbuds all belong to the botanical group Cercis.
 They grow right across North America and Mexico, as well as in southern Europe and China.
 They are all fairly similar, but the Western Redbud, Cercis occidentalis, grows naturally in California, Utah and Arizona.
 Native Californians used this plant to weave baskets, as they young shoots are very flexible.
 The pods can be eaten, and so can the flowers.

 Western Redbud is produced from selected plants that have a good shape, flower well and are strong, healthy growers.
 Our trees are grown the correct way, from seed harvested from these selected trees.
 That way every tree is strong and healthy, just like its parents.
 However, these take longer to produce, so avoid cheaper trees that will only be a disappointment.